Right to Buy

-If your property is a flat, the notice will also contain estimates of the service charges and maintenance costs you will have to pay as a leaseholder.
+If your home is a flat, the notice will also contain estimates of the service charges and maintenance costs you will have to pay as a leaseholder.

 Stating your intentions

-Once you have received your Offer Notice, you have 12 weeks from the date of your offer to inform us of your intentions.
+Once you have received your Offer Notice, you have 12 weeks from the date of your offer to let us know of your intentions.
 If you want to purchase the property, return your Right to Buy Acceptance Form, giving us your solicitors details.

-Alternatively, if you wish to withdraw your application you will need to return your Withdrawal Notice.
+Alternatively, if you want to withdraw your application you return your Withdrawal Notice.